-- continued scientific progress in our research, clinical and development programs; - costs and timing of conducting clinical trials and seeking regulatory approvals; - competing technological and market developments; - avoiding infringement and misappropriation of third-party intellectual property; - obtaining valid and enforceable patents that give us a competitive advantage; - our ability to establish additional collaborative relationships; - the effect of commercialization activities and facility expansions, if and as required; and - complementary business acquisition or development opportunities.
+- continued scientific progress in our research, clinical and development programs; - costs and timing of conducting clinical trials and seeking regulatory approvals; - competing technological and market developments; - avoiding infringement and misappropriation of third-party intellectual property; - obtaining valid and enforceable patents that give us a competitive advantage; - our ability to establish additional collaborative relationships; - our ability to effectively launch a commercial product; - · the effect of commercialization activities and facility expansions, if and as required; and - complementary business acquisition or development opportunities.

-We recently terminated the common stock purchase agreement with Fusion Capital Fund II dated as of June 12, 2009.
+In November 2010, we terminated the common stock purchase agreement with Fusion Capital Fund II entered into in June 2009.
 As a result, we no longer have access to the potential funding from Fusion Capital under that agreement.
-However, we believe that, after receipt of the estimated net proceeds from this offering of approximately \$20.5 million, combined with our existing cash and cash equivalents, we will have adequate liquidity to finance our operations, including development of our products and product candidates, through at least December 31, 2011.
-In the event this financing is not consummated, and absent receipt of other proceeds, we believe we will have adequate liquidity to finance our operations through at least June 30, 2011.
-While our budgeted cash usage and operating plan through June 30, 2011 does not currently contemplate taking additional actions to reduce the use of cash over that period, we could, if necessary, delay or forego certain budgeted discretionary expenditures such as anticipated hiring plans or certain non-critical research and development expenditures, as well as slow down or delay certain clinical trial activity (without jeopardizing our pursuit of a Phase 3 clinical trial for CLI) such that we believe that we will have sufficient cash on hand through at least June 30, 2011 without the proceeds received from this offering.
+However, we believe that with our existing cash and cash equivalents we will have adequate liquidity to finance our operations, including development of our products and product candidates, through at least December 31, 2011.
+In the event this offering is not consummated, and absent receipt of other proceeds, we believe we will have adequate liquidity to finance our operations through at least December 31, 2011.
+While our budgeted cash usage and operating plan through December 31, 2011 does not currently contemplate taking additional actions to reduce the use of cash over that period, we could, if necessary, delay or forego certain budgeted discretionary expenditures such as anticipated hiring plans or certain non-critical research and development expenditures, as well as slow down or delay certain clinical trial activity (without jeopardizing our pursuit of a Phase 3 clinical trial for CLI) such that we believe that we will have sufficient cash on hand through at least December 31, 2011.

-Notwithstanding the proceeds we will receive in this offering, we will need to raise additional funds in order to complete our product development programs, complete clinical trials needed to market our products (including clinical trials for our CLI and DCM programs), and commercialize these products.
-Because of our long-term funding requirements, we intend to try to access the public or private equity markets if conditions are favorable to complete a financing, even if we do not have an immediate need for additional capital at that time, or whenever we require additional operating capital.
+Notwithstanding the proceeds we may receive from this offering, we will need to raise additional funds in order to complete our product development programs, complete clinical trials needed to market our products (including clinical trials for our CLI and DCM programs), and commercialize these products.
+Because of our long-term funding requirements, we may try to access the public or private equity markets if conditions are favorable to complete a financing, even if we do not have an immediate need for additional capital at that time, or whenever we require additional operating capital.
 In addition, we may seek collaborative relationships, incur debt and access other available funding sources.
 This additional funding may not be available to us on reasonable terms, or at all.
 Some of the factors that will impact our ability to raise additional capital and our overall success include:

-- the rate and degree of progress for our product development; - the rate of regulatory approval to proceed with clinical trial programs; - the level of success achieved in clinical trials; - the requirements for marketing authorization from regulatory bodies in the United States and other countries; - the liquidity and market volatility of our equity securities; and - regulatory and manufacturing requirements and uncertainties, technological developments by competitors.
+- the rate and degree of progress for our product development; - the rate of regulatory approval to proceed with clinical trial programs; - the level of success achieved in clinical trials; - · the requirements for marketing authorization from regulatory bodies in the United States and other countries; - · the liquidity and market volatility of our equity securities; and - regulatory and manufacturing requirements and uncertainties, technological developments by competitors.

-If adequate funds are not available in the future, we may not be able to develop or enhance our products, take advantage of future opportunities, or respond to competitive pressures or unanticipated requirements and we may be required to further delay or terminate research and development programs, curtail capital expenditures, and reduce business development and other operating activities.
+If adequate funds are not available in the future, we may not be able to develop or enhance our products, take advantage of future opportunities, or respond to competitive pressures or unanticipated requirements and we may be required to delay or terminate research and development programs, curtail capital expenditures, and reduce business development and other operating activities.
 Should the financing we require to sustain our working capital needs be unavailable or prohibitively expensive when we require it, the consequences could have a material adverse effect on our business, operating results, financial condition and prospects.